TanveerMittal/BERT-Feature-Type-Inference/README.md

 | Pandas timestamp check on 5 sample values                                |

 ### Transformer Model Architecture
-As a part of our capstone we ran many experiments to find the optimal CNN architecture for this task.
-The diagram below shows how our models work.
+As a part of our capstone I ran many experiments to find the optimal CNN architecture for this task.
+The diagram below shows the optimal architecture I found.

 <p align="center">
 <img  src="https://github.com/TanveerMittal/BERT-Feature-Type-Inference/blob/main/img/Best%20Model.png?raw=True">
 </p>

-Full documentation of our model can be found in our [tech report](https://tanveermittal.github.io/capstone/).
+Full documentation of my model and experiments can be found in our [tech report](https://tanveermittal.github.io/capstone/).

 We released 2 models in this repository; one uses all 3 sets of features, the other uses just the column name and sample values and doesn't have a concatenation operation for the statistics.

-The results of our models can be seen below:
+The results of the models can be seen below:

 - BERT CNN with Descriptive Statistics:
     - 9 Class Test Accuracy: **0.934**